mspnp/aks-baseline/deploy/readme.md

 # Deploy Scripts

+> Note: This is part of the Azure Kubernetes Service (AKS) Baseline Cluster reference implementation.
+For more information check out the [readme file in the root](../README.md).

 While this reference implementation was being developed we built out some inner-loop scripts to help do rapid testing.
 They are included in this directory _for your reference_.
 They are not used as part of the [main readme.md introduction/instruction](../README.md), but you can reference them for your own purposes.

 > NOTE: For a complete understanding, we recommend you follow the deployment steps for this Reference Implementation using the [main readme.md](../README.md) steps.